 Skip to content ↓

-Silverdale School has a large Deaf and Hearing-Impaired Integrated Resource within the school.
+Silverdale School has a large integrated resource for deaf students within the school.
 It was first established in Silverdale School in 1980 after the closure of Sheffield’s Maud Maxfield Special School for the Deaf.
-The Integrated Resource (IR) currently supports students across Years 7-13 who have an Education, Health and Care Plan (EHCP), with deafness/hearing impairment as their primary need.
-This is in line with the Hearing Support Service city-wide entry assessment, based on criteria from the National Sensory Impairment Partnership (NatSIP) and Sheffield Support Grid exemplification.
+The integrated resource (IR) currently supports students across Years 7-13 who have an education, health and care plan (EHCP), with deafness (hearing impairment) as their primary need.
+This is in line with the Deaf Support Service city-wide entry assessment, based on criteria from the National Sensory Impairment Partnership (NatSIP) and Sheffield Support Grid exemplification.

-The students have severe/profound hearing loss and require a range of communication approaches which include oral English, British Sign Language and Sign Supported English.
+The students have severe/profound hearing loss and require a range of communication approaches, which include oral English, British Sign Language (BSL) and Sign Supported English.

 Finding the right approach for each child

-We take students on frequent excursions to develop their cultural capital, provide social opportunities and invite in adults from all walks of life to show the range of careers available to them as part of the deaf community.
-These include visits from the NDCS and a footballer from the England Deaf Team who works with the students on a regular basis.
+We take students on frequent excursions to develop their cultural capital and expose them to different environments, events and situations where they interact with the public.
+We also support them in providing social opportunities and invite in adults from all walks of life to show the range of careers available to them as part of the deaf community.
+Visits have included a team from the National Deaf Children’s Society and a footballer from the England Deaf Team who worked with the students on a regular basis.
 We also support the students in developing their emotional literacy, maintaining friendships and managing their mental health.

 Audiology